s2l1/Headless-Samourai-Dojo/README.md

 > addlocal([YOUR_ID].onion:8333,4)
 ```

-Clear away the wall of text once you are done viewing.
+Clear things out once you are done viewing.

 `$ clear`